-Lakemba Mosque is Australia's largest mosque.
+Lakemba Mosque, NSW, is Australia's largest mosque.
 Established in the 1970s by a dedicated group of Lebanese migrants, it is now the spiritual home to Muslims from more than 120 different ethnicities.
 Its prayer services attract 2-3,000 worshippers each day but on special occasions, like during Ramadan, that number can swell to around 10,000 participants, flowing out from the mosque into its outdoor areas and carpark.
 Services are held in both Arabic and English.
 Most people who attend are Australian and bilingual, a mix of families, children and young people, as well as a large group of the original Lebanese congregants.

-On a regular week the mosque, and the Lebanese Muslim Association which is based there, run a wide array of programs and services to meet the needs of its congregation and the wider community, from youth, family and school programs, migrant and refugee support services, health and fitness programs and financial services, to a food bank, legal clinic and a psychology clinic.
-It runs dedicated programs to work against social exclusion and to assist newly arrived Muslim youth to 'thrive' as they transition into life in Australia.
+On a regular week the mosque, and the Lebanese Muslim Association which is based there, run a wide array of programs and services to meet the needs of its congregation and the wider community, from religious services, youth outreach, education and employment pathways; family, community, migrant and refugee support and health and fitness programs; to a food bank, legal clinic and health services.
+The programs and services are dedicated to drawing on community strengths and encouraging social and civic participation for migrant and newly arrived communities.
+Some of those who participate in these programs and services are regular attendees of the mosque, while others practice their faith at other mosques, at home or do not have a regular devotional life.
 Lakemba Mosque is also regularly used for funerals in the community, which sometimes see up to 1,000 people come to pay their respects and pray for the deceased.

-In mid-March, as the spread of COVID-19 came to public awareness in NSW, Lakemba Mosque decided to close its doors and began the massive task of moving as many of its programs as possible online.
-While it had already begun to explore digital content and online programs, the lockdown provided the impetus to really explore how spiritual support and community engagement could be offered remotely.
+In mid-March, as the spread of COVID-19 came to public awareness in NSW, Lakemba Mosque decided to close its doors and began the massive task of moving it's religious services and lessons online.
 It also had to work through the challenge of how to meet religious obligations like congregational prayer that were required in the mosque.

-The mosque now offers an array of digital programs online, with a feature series each day (either livestreamed or as a podcast).
-For instance, Mindful Monday focuses on ways to cope during the lockdown, to manage the challenges of working from home and the presence of children, and introduces mindfulness strategies to promote calm and stress relief.
+For the LMA, which had already begun to explore digital content and online programs, the lockdown provided the impetus to really explore how spiritual support and community engagement could be offered remotely The LMA Engage, Challenge, Grow and Thrive Programs now offer an array of digital programs online, with a feature series each day (either livestreamed or as a podcast).
+For instance, Mindful Monday focuses on ways to cope during the lockdown, to manage the challenges of working from home and the presence of children and introduces mindfulness strategies to promote calm and stress relief.
 Toddler Tuesdays provides activities for children that the whole family can engage in and She Talks Wednesdays features women discussing community issues and topics from different perspectives.
+The Program Director, Sahar Dandan, said "we've spent the last ten years building our community development programs and social services and COVID-19 presented us with the challenge to adapt and innovate our programs to exist in the digital space."
-The Call to Prayer (Athan) for the five daily prayers is broadcast from Facebook daily, as are sermons and messages from the mosque's imams.

-Ahmad Malas, one of the mosque's directors, confirms producing the online content has been a "huge undertaking."
-The programs have been produced by mosque staff and volunteers, funded entirely from the mosque's existing financial resources.
+During Ramadan, the Call to Prayer (Athan) for the five daily prayers is being broadcast from Facebook daily, as are sermons and messages from the mosque's imams.
+Ahmad Malas, one of the mosque's directors, confirms producing the online content has been a "huge undertaking", resourced by staff and members working voluntarily.
 While the programs are "not yet at the quality... [they] hope to produce", they are being well engaged with.
 Analytics show that while only around 100 people are watching the live content, approximately 50,000 people are viewing some of the online programs.
 Many of these are overseas viewers because at this time "nothing like this exists", says Ahmad, for Muslim communities.